femisystems/hylia/src/posts/five-things-to-remind-myself-daily.md

 These are few words of exaltation to be said yourself daily, also culture your mind for positivity, because *For as he thinketh in his heart, so is he, proverbs 23:7 (KJV)*.
 You have control over your mind and what you feel now, pay attention to it and nurture it with God's word.

-Thank you for reading to the very end, God bless you big.
+Thank you for reading to the very end, God bless you.

 I hope you find this very useful.
 Feel free to reach out to me at ajewoleglory@gmail.com for suggestions and comment, i look forward to hearing from you.
 Have a great one!